kasfulk/kasfulk/README.md

 # Kasjful Kurniawan
 Fullstack Developer who lives in Balikpapan.
-Has 11 years of experience in the IT world, and 5 years as a Software Developer.
+Has 11 years of experience in the IT fields, and 5 years as a Software Developer.

 ![Github Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kasfulk&layout=compact)